 Please note that my MindGenius MindMaps have a special MindMap Reader which allows them to be viewed and manipulated.
 Even if you purchase a full version of MindGenius, the MindMaps will remain locked and the core structure cannot be changed.
 Nevertheless, you will be able to add your own notes as described above.

-Because of the popularity of the Website and the huge amount of Mindmaps being sent to people every day, I have automated the system so that your order is processed immediately upon completion of payment through PayPal.
+Because of the popularity of the Website and the huge amount of Mindmaps being sent to people every day, I have automated the system so that your order is processed immediately upon completion of payment through our payment gateway.

 This means that you should get your download codes, for all purchased Mind Maps, in an automated email from me within minutes of placing your order.
 If for some strange reason you do not receive your download codes within 15 minutes, it is most likely because your email provider has either placed my email to you in a Junk Mail folder or your firewall settings have stopped the email reaching you.
 If this happens, check your Junk Mail folder first.
 Please note that Hotmail in particular tends to dump my emails into your junk mail folder so you may find your MindMap downloads there.

 If my email is not in your inbox or junk mail folders, please email me immediately at email@example.com to let me know that you have not received your Mind Maps.
 Please include a telephone number where I can contact you so I can troubleshoot the problem with you.
 I promise to resolve any difficulties and get your Mind Maps to you within 24 hours during school term time.

 As is normal with purchases of all eBooks, we do not accept returns of electronic content (which is impossible) and therefore we do not issue refunds.
 The MindMaps are my own personal Leaving Cert study notes and they are sold as is.
 No warranties in relation to the content are offered or implied.
 I apologise in advance if you find an occasional misspelling or typo.